 Lake City is a somewhat small city located in the state of South Carolina.
 With a population of 6,788 people and three constituent neighborhoods, Lake City is the 67th largest community in South Carolina.

-Unlike some cities, Lake City isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lake City are a mix of both white- and blue-collar jobs.
+Lake City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lake City is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Lake City who work in office and administrative support (15.15%), sales jobs (10.84%), and food service (10.79%).
+There are especially a lot of people living in Lake City who work in food service (11.58%), office and administrative support (10.79%), and sales jobs (10.06%).

-The percentage of adults in Lake City with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.24% of adults in Lake City have a bachelor's degree or advanced degree.
+The citizens of Lake City are slightly less educated than the national average of 21.84% for the average city or town: 15.07% of adults in Lake City have a bachelor's degree or advanced degree

-The per capita income in Lake City in 2010 was $17,110, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $68,440 for a family of four.
-Lake City also has one of the higher rates of people living in poverty in the nation, with 33.03% of its population below the federal poverty line.
+The per capita income in Lake City in 2010 was $16,894, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $67,576 for a family of four.

 Lake City is a very ethnically-diverse city.
 The people who call Lake City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake City residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Lake City include Scots-Irish, Irish, African, and Scottish.

 The most common language spoken in Lake City is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and Tagalog.